The

 misconstrue scripture in the following manner.

-- Appending all commands in the New Testament to Christians with
+commands in the New Testament to Christians with "in order to

-- Confusing the Conditions for Salvation with the Conditions of
+Conditions for Salvation with the Conditions of the Saved.

-the Saved.
-That is, misconstruing the effect of salvation with
+That is, misconstruing the effect of salvation with the cause

 God has made salvation free, but not unconditional.
 As noted